The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 Over-the-counter hearing aids

-The pros of over-the-counter hearing aids
+Pros of OTC hearing aids

 • No need for a prescription — This helps streamline the process and cut costs.

-The cons of over-the-counter hearing aids
+Cons of OTC hearing aids

 • Not always matched to a hearing test — No hearing test is required, so a person may not choose the absolute best device for their unique needs.